Timor-Leste

 Portuguese Official Development Assistance to Timor Leste

-Both in gross and net terms, there is a predominant concentration in the "Social Infrastructure and Services" sector group, where "Education" and, to a lesser extent, "Government and Civil Society" sectors assume greater weight.
-In 2021, there was an increase in the "Health" sector due to the donation of vaccines as part of the assistance to combat the COVID-19 pandemic.
+There is a preponderant concentration in the "Social Infrastructure and Services" sector grouping (95.7%), where the "Education" sector has the greatest weight.
+"Government and Civil Society", through the development of judicial services and the reform of the security system, is very significant in this group.
+In 2021, there was an increase in the "Health" sector due to the donation of vaccines and support to combat the COVID-19 pandemic.

 Projects